The Racial Contract: Reception

-Others such as Valls, critiqued Mills work saying "still, this reader often wished Mills had sacrificed some of the book's punchiness for greater philosophical depth."
-(Valls).
-He pointed out some contradictions he found in Mills writing, stating how he found his claims about Hobbes, Locke, and Rousseau to be either unclear or unsubstantiated.
-Bat-Ami BarOn criticizes the specific notion of consent in his review of Mill's work.
-He states: "Mills believes...that whites continue to be real signatories to the Racial Contract.
-Yet, how does one consent to this racial agreement." and adding that "Mills seems to be interested in because he is interested in the assignment of moral responsibility and blame" (BarOn 158-159).
-Despite his issues with some of Mill's assertions throughout the book, he did end his review on a positive note: "I think that Mill's idea of a Racial Contract is a courageously creative kind of "dessert speech" (BarOn 160).
-He believes that these ideas need to be tested and discussed more to follow them to their logical conclusions, work out inconsistencies, and discover their limitations.
-Some find Mill's work inconsistent, and even contradictory, believing it is not a good response to social contract theory.
-These contrasting claims show a variety of responses to Mills bringing race into the conversation of the social contract and classical western philosophy.
+Critics included Andrew Valls who wished that Mills had "sacrificed some of the book's punchiness for greater philosophical depth."
+Vall pointed out some contradictions he found in Mills's writing.
+For example, he found Mills's claims about Hobbes, Locke, and Rousseau to be either unclear or unsubstantiated.
+In his review of the Racial Contract, Bat-Ami BarOn criticizes the specific notion of consent: "Mills believes...that whites continue to be real signatories to the Racial Contract.
+Yet, how does one consent to this racial agreement."
+BarOn adds that "Mills seems to be interested in consent because he is interested in the assignment of moral responsibility and blame".
+Despite BarOn's issues with some of Mills's assertions throughout the book, he believes that "Mills' idea of a Racial Contract is a courageously creative kind of "dessert speech".
+For BarOn, Mills's ideas need to be tested and discussed more to follow them to their logical conclusions, work out inconsistencies, and discover their limitations.
+Some find Mills's work inconsistent, and even contradictory, believing it is not a good response to social contract theory.